-Toys are piling up, your teenager needs more privacy, you’re waiting for a new baby to arrive – these are just some of the many reasons people want to add an extension to their homes, or perhaps move.
+Your teenager needs more privacy, you need a dedicated home office, you’re waiting for a new baby to arrive – these are just some of the many reasons people want to add an extension to their homes, or perhaps move.
 How can you decide between these two options, in order to get the extra space you need?
 Several factors must be considered.
 For example, is your budget sufficient for a home extension?
 Can you afford a bigger house in your current neighborhood?
 Can you increase the current value of your home?

 Questions to ask yourself before deciding